How to Become a Nurse in Illinois

 New RN graduates typically hold a Bachelor of Science in Nursing (BSN) or an Associate Degree in Nursing (ADN).

-The traditional BSN is a four-year, entry-level nursing degree granted by senior colleges and universities.
-Later in this blog, we'll explore accelerated BSN programs, which offer a faster path to becoming a nurse.
+A traditional BSN is a four-year, entry-level nursing degree granted by senior colleges and universities.
+Later in this blog, we'll explore accelerated BSN programs, which offer a faster path to becoming a nurse for those with prior bachelor’s degrees.

-BSN programs prepare candidates to serve patients across the life span through coursework, clinical experiences and simulations.
-Students develop skills to provide safe and quality patient care, and study nursing theory, research, patient care technology and interprofessional collaboration.
+BSN programs prepare candidates to serve patients across their lifespan through coursework, clinical experiences and simulations.
+Students develop skills to provide safe and quality patient care and study nursing theory, research, patient care technology and interprofessional collaboration.

 BSN graduates are prepared to: